JackJPowell/hass-unfoldedcircle/README.md

 https://github.com/user-attachments/assets/96fa94e8-a5ad-4833-9a49-0bf85373eae0

+## Mapped Button Remote Commands
+***This is currently in Beta***

+For your running activity, you can now send your mapped button commands from within Home Assistant.
+Using the remote.send_command or unfoldedcircle.send_button_command action, just specify the `button` from the list below and any additional options.

+**num_repeats** (Optional) The number of times to repeat sending the command.
+**delay_secs** (Optional) The number of seconds to wait in between sending commands.
+**hold** (Optional) Trigger a long press of the supplied button **activity** (Optional) Identify which activity the button is mapped under.
+This is only needed if multiple activities are running.

+    - BACK
+    - HOME
+    - VOICE
+    - VOLUME_UP
+    - VOLUME_DOWN
+    - GREEN
+    - DPAD_UP
+    - YELLOW
+    - DPAD_LEFT
+    - DPAD_MIDDLE
+    - DPAD_RIGHT
+    - RED
+    - DPAD_DOWN
+    - BLUE
+    - CHANNEL_UP
+    - CHANNEL_DOWN
+    - MUTE
+    - PREV
+    - PLAY
+    - PAUSE
+    - NEXT
+    - POWER

 ## IR Remote Commands
-***This is currently in Beta***

 The remote entity supports sending predefined IR commands using the unfoldedcircle.send_ir_command action.

 **device:** will match the case-sensitive name of your remote defined in the web configurator on the remote page.
 This will be your custom name or the manufacturer name selected.

 **codeset** (Optional) If you supplied a manufacturer name, you also need to supply the codeset name you are using.

 **command** will match the case-senstitive name of the pre-defined (custom or codeset) command defined for that remote.